vantage6/v6-on-kubernetes-PoC/README.md

 	python simple_sio_server.py
 	```

 9. You will now launch the Node as a Deployment POD through the kubectl command (in future iterations this would be done programatically).
-For this, you first need to update some volume-binding settings of the POD configuration so it is consistent with the vantage6 'task-dir' setting.
+For this, you first need to update some volume-binding settings of the Node/POD configuration file (`node_poc/node_poc_config.yaml`) so it is consistent with the vantage6 'task-dir' setting.
 The POD configuration also requires to define the location of the Kubernetes and vantage6 configuration file.
 If the steps for setting up microK8S where followed, this configuration file is located at $HOME/.kube/config.

 	```